cryptocatalog/ultimate-crypto-comparison/README.md

 - Protocols

 ## Known Issues
-This catalog is mainly tested with libraries from GitHub.
-Libraries from other hosters (GitLab, BitBucket...), due different urls, may lead to problems.
+- This catalog is mainly tested with libraries from GitHub.
+Libraries from other hosters (GitLab, BitBucket...), due different urls, may lead to problems
+- Searching for "match all" attributes if one library does not have this attribute specified

 ## License